 Located within the remote and scenic backside of Haleakala National Park, Pipiwai Trail is a moderate level, 4-mile roundtrip hike through a freshwater stream, magnificent banyan tree, scenic lookouts, a dramatic bamboo forest, and finally, a stunningly steep waterfall.

 Since the majority of travelers arrive too late in the day to experience the hike, we highly recommend camping overnight at Kipahulu Campground.
-A drive-in campground with killer sunrise views, rooftop camping with Camp Maui-X is the way to go.

 #3 Waihe’e Ridge Trail